CSerxy/IdentifyShifts/trainEmbedding/README.md

     11. (b) Open ../codes/filtering.py

     filtering.py filters out the words that appreas more threshold times in history, and appears more than threshold1 times before the previous year and appears more than threshold2 times in the interval years.
-Also, in order to filte out the new words that immediately appeared in some time, we use mu to control the new words.
+Also, in order to move the new words that immediately appeared in some time, we use mu to control the new words.
 Any words' appearing time between the interval years multiply mu should be smaller than the appearing time before the previous year.

     Run it:
         python filtering.py -hi ../accmulate_document_fre/2016 -th 250 -fr ../accmulate_document_fre/ -th1 100 -th2 50 -o ../filtering_250_100_50/